 There comes a point in every millionaire’s life when they need a change of perspective.
 After building your own island fortress and breeding a frenzy of mutant sharks, it becomes difficult to view the world the same way most people do.
+Even driving in a supercar may leave you feeling blasé.
 The average person sees the world from ground level, but wouldn’t it be grand to get the view from Mount Olympus?

 Thankfully, through the power of engineering, you can cast side earthly tethers and survey the world from on high.
 All you need is enough money to buy your own private helicopter.
 Planes may be faster, but helicopters allow you to take in the surrounding view like nothing else.
 Besides, you can’t exactly land a plane on top of a building in the middle of a city.
 For those with a few million dollars and a helipad, a helicopter is the perfect way to travel, gliding over town and country like an executive Hermes.
 Of course, there are quite a few helicopter models in the world.
-Check out the list below for a closer look at some of the most expensive choppers available for private use.
+Check out the list below for a closer look at some of the most expensive helicopters available for private use.
+If you need to save up for a few more years before buying one, might we recommend a drone instead?

 Note: The exact sales figures for the helicopters featured below are based upon what various helicopter-enthusiast sites claim.
-The manufactures don’t even provide an exact price quote.
+Most manufacturers don’t even provide an exact price quote.

 Formerly known as the Eurocopter EC155, the name may have changed but the luxury is the same.
 Part of the opulently-named Dauphin line of helicopters, the H155 is a sizeable vehicle for the millionaire-on-a-budget.
 Depending on the configuration, the cabin can hold anywhere between eight to 12 passengers, in addition to two pilots.
 Large windows lining the sides of the cabin provide passengers with a wide view, and amenities such as leather seats, air conditioning, and in-flight entertainment mean you will be flying in comfort.